 WordPress is the most popular Content Management System (CMS) in the world.
 It has become the go-to solution for website builders and creators because it’s easy-to-use, cost-effective, and highly flexible.

 For a better idea of what that means in practical terms, look no further than the expansive library of WordPress plugins and themes that provide WordPress users with countless options for building websites and customizing them with added functionality.

 Many plugins and themes, like WordPress itself, are also free from upfront costs and licensing fees, which ties into the overall cost-savings and ROI WordPress can provide.
 That said, even free plugins and themes require regular maintenance.

 Plugin and theme authors routinely release updates for bug fixes, security vulnerabilities, and general alignment with the latest versions of WordPress and PH.
 These updates aren’t just nice-to-haves, they’re often critical to the overall performance and health of your website.
 They can also be a lot to keep up with.

-At WP Engine, we take the hassle out of plugin and theme management with tools like Smart Plugin Manager, which ensures plugins and themes are always up-to-date, without the risk of breaking your site thanks to simple and safe visual regression testing.
+At WP Engine, we take the hassle out of checking and managing your plugins and themes with tools like Smart Plugin Manager, which ensures plugins and themes are always up-to-date, without the risk of breaking your site thanks to simple and safe visual regression testing.

 Get back to business.
 Delegate plugin and theme maintenance to WP Engine.